 To sum it all up, you can’t “renew” a PSA birth certificate because it doesn’t expire.
 The law ensures that your birth certificate is valid regardless of its issuance date.
-However, if there are some issues with your current certificate, you should request for the latest copy of your birth certificate if required by your employer or the government office you’re transacting with.
+However, if there are some issues with your current certificate, you should request the latest copy of your birth certificate if required by your employer or the government office you’re transacting with.
 Once Senate Bill 2450 becomes law, then there’s no need to acquire the latest copy unless your birth certificate was damaged or has clerical errors.

 Go back to the main article: How to Get Birth Certificate in the Philippines: An Ultimate Guide